Complaining & giving feedback

-- legal action, we have added a page of frequently asked questions about taking legal action please contact us if you would like to discuss this further
+- legal action, we have added a page of frequently asked questions about taking legal action and when this may be appropriate

 If you are making a formal complaint then you are under no obligation to tell the organisation that you may wish to consider taking legal action at some future point, you are within your rights to say you have not decided if asked, in many cases it is often through not being able to come to a satisfactory resolution that patients decide legal action is the only way to bring about justice or change.

 Practical things to do if you have concerns about standards of care